Emir Tombul: Early career

-Tombul played with the academy sides of Rapperswil-Jona, Grasshoppers, Lommel and a loan spell with Vitória Guimarães, where he made 6 appearances for Guimarães B in the Liga Revelacao U-23.
+Tombul played with the academy sides of Rapperswil-Jona, Grasshoppers, Lommel and a loan spell with Vitória de Guimarães, where he made 6 appearances for Vitória SC B in the Liga Revelação U-23.

 New York Red Bulls II

 On 27 April 2021, Tombul signed with USL Championship side New York Red Bulls II.
 He made his debut on 30 April 2021, starting in a 3–2 loss to Hartford Athletic.
 Following the 2021 season, Tombul's contract option was declined by New York.

+Later career

+For the first six months of 2022, Tombul played for FC Wil.
+After a trial at Turkish side Sakaryaspor, Tombul signed with Young Fellows Juventus in September 2022.
+In June 2023, Tombul went on a trial at Czech club FC Vysočina Jihlava.